Class: Edsall Destroyer Escort

 Armament: Three 3 inch/50 caliber guns, two quad 40mm guns, ten twin 20mm guns, hedgehogs, K-guns and depth charges.

 Cavalla Historical Foundation

-USS Stewart began her service operating out of Miami as a “school ship” training student officers.
-She escorted President Roosevelt in the presidential yacht down the Potomac River to rendezvous with USS Iowa in the Chesapeake bay for his mission to Casablanca and Tehran.
+USS Stewart was laid down in 1942, on Green Bayou, Houston, Texas, just 50 miles from her home today.
+She was outfitted in Galveston and commissioned May,1943.
+She began service operating out of Miami as a “school ship” training student officers.
+She escorted President Roosevelt in the presidential yacht down the Potomac River to rendezvous with USS Iowa in Chesapeake Bay for his secret mission to Casablanca and Tehran.
 In 1944, she commenced North Atlantic convoy operations, making 30 crossings with occasional enemy submarine and aircraft encounters.
 Heavy seas and icing conditions were frequent.

-Stewart moved to the Pacific theater in mid 1945, and conducted training exercises out of Pearl Harbor until the end of the war.
-She was decommissioned in late 1945.
+She was decommissioned in January, 1947.
 In 1974, Stewart was formally donated to Seawolf Park.
 She is the second ship named for Rear Admiral Charles Stewart who commanded another ship in the historic naval fleet, USS Constitution, from 1813 to 1815.